 Quick Definitions: IOPS, Latency and Bandwidth

-In our upcoming webinar “Understanding IOPS, Bandwidth and Latency” we will define these performance parameters in detail, but here are some quick definitions.
+In our on demand webinar “Understanding IOPS, Bandwidth and Latency” we define these performance parameters in detail, but here are some quick definitions.
 IOPS, the most overused stat in storage, is how quickly the storage system can deliver or write a piece of information once the system has it.
 Latency is how long it takes to get that piece of information through the storage system to the point that it can write it, and bandwidth is how much information the system can transfer at a given point in time.

 Essentially bandwidth is the first thing we interact, latency is the second and IOPS is the third.
 For most applications and users, the lower latency of flash (compared to hard disk) is what makes an application “feel” more responsive.
 Latency is also the one thing that the storage vendor can most directly impact.

 All-Flash arrays have been on the market for over four years now.
 In that time each vendor has released systems it claims to be faster than its predecessor.
 These increases come despite the fact that as flash cell density increases, flash media itself actually becomes slower.
 What’s the difference?
 Vendors are improving software so it is more efficient and of course they have built systems that are using more powerful CPUs.

 As more organizations tap into the power of the Internet of Things (IoT), Big Data and Analytics, the need to move massive amounts of data to and from storage is increasingly critical.
 All-Flash helps in two ways.
 First, all-flash systems have the performance to keep up with high speed networks.
 Implementing a 10GbE, 16Gbps FC or faster network won’t do any good if the storage system can’t keep up.
 All-Flash can.